PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Experiments

-\textbf{Implementation Details.} ResNet~\cite{resnet} and Vision Transformer~\cite{liu2021swin,bao2021beit} are adopted as the backbone networks, and other layers use Xavier initialization~\cite{xavier_init}.
-The optimizer is AdamW~\cite{ADAMW} with the weight decay 0.0001.
-The training batch size is set to 16 and all models are trained with 8 GPUs.
-For the PPP dataset, we first pretrain our model on the COCO dataset~\cite{coco_dataset} since most previous baselines~\cite{degeus2021panopticparts} are also pretrained on the COCO dataset.
-For the PPP dataset, we adopt the multiscale training~\cite{detr} by resizing the input images from the scale 0.5 to scale 2.0.
+\textbf{Implementation Details.} In the proposed method, ResNet~\cite{resnet} and Vision Transformer~\cite{liu2021swin,bao2021beit} are adopted as the backbone networks, and other layers use Xavier initialization~\cite{xavier_init}.
+The optimizer is AdamW~\cite{ADAMW} with a weight decay of 0.0001.
+The training batch size is set to 16, and all models are trained with 8 GPUs.
+For the PPP dataset, we first pre-train our model on the COCO dataset~\cite{coco_dataset} since most previous baselines~\cite{degeus2021panopticparts} are also pre-trained on the COCO dataset.
+For the PPP dataset, we adopt the multiscale training~\cite{detr} by resizing the input images from a scale of 0.5 to a scale of 2.0.
 We also apply random crop augmentations during training, where the training images are cropped with a probability of 0.5.
-Each random rectangular patch is then resized again to 800 (height), 1333 (width) for training.
-For the CPP dataset, we follow the similar setting in Panoptic-Deeplab~\cite{cheng2020panoptic} where we resize the images with a scale range from 0.5 to 2.0 and randomly crop the whole image during training with a batch size of 8.
+Each random rectangular patch is then resized again to 800 (height), 1,333 (width) for training.
+For the CPP dataset, we use the same setting in Panoptic-Deeplab~\cite{cheng2020panoptic} where we resize the images with a scale range from 0.5 to 2.0 and randomly crop the whole image during training with a batch size of 8.
+We adopt V100 GPU servers with 16 32GB GPUs for training and testing.
 All the results are obtained via single-scale inference.
-We refer to the COCO-pretraining and Mapillary pretraining for large models in the appendix.
+We refer to the COCO-pretraining and Mapillary-pretraining for large models in the appendix.

-\textbf{Evaluation Metric.} We use PartPQ, PQ and the proposed PWQ as the main metrics for benchmarking the results.
-For PanopticPart-Former, we adopt the PartPQ and PQ for analysis.
-For PanopticPart-Former++, we mainly adopt PartPQ and PWQ (including SSQ and PSQ) for analysis.
+\textbf{Evaluation Metric.} Aside from the PartPQ and PQ measures, we use our proposed PWQ metric to analyze the evaluated methods.
+For PanopticPart-Former, we adopt the PartPQ and PQ metrics for analysis.
+For PanopticPart-Former++, we use the PartPQ and PWQ measures (including SSQ and PSQ) for analysis.